 Food Safety Plan

-- removal of prototype SOPs that do not apply,
+- removal of Standard Operating Procedures (SOPs) that do not apply;

 - addition of SOPs, when applicable, obtained from other sources or from the list of additional SOPs provided below (e.g., SOP for field trips) which must also be modified for use.